dariusgm/documentation-templates/repository.md

 ## Architecture / Design
 * Why this architecture was selected?
 * What design where discusses but not selected and why?

+Maybe you can add a nice diagram using `puml` how its working?

 ## Monitoring
 * What monitoring is applied for the service and what metrics are most important?